vijayeox/jenkinsdemo-API/deployment/README.md

 - Use the dump file **_schema.sql_** and **_data.sql_** in **_api/v1/data/schema_** for database creation.
 - A Database Migration should be performed by using the following command &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_[Note: You should be in the oxzion3.0 root folder to perform the command]_
->php integrations/orocrm/bin/console oro:install --env=prod --timeout=30000 --application-url="http://localhost:8075/crm/public" --organization-name="Vantage Agora" --user-name="admin" --user-email="admin@example.com" --user-firstname="Admin" --user-lastname="User" --user-password="admin" --language=en --formatting-code=en_US
+>api/v1/migrations migrate

 <h4>OroCRM</h4>

 - Create a database  **_oro_crm_** with a user **_crmuser_** and granting all previleges to the user in database.
 -A Database migration should be perform using the following commannd &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_[Note: You should be in the oxzion3.0 root folder to perform the command]_
->api/v1/migrations migrate
+>php integrations/orocrm/bin/console oro:install --env=prod --timeout=30000 --application-url="http://localhost:8075/crm/public" --organization-name="Vantage Agora" --user-name="admin" --user-email="admin@example.com" --user-firstname="Admin" --user-lastname="User" --user-password="admin" --language=en --formatting-code=en_US

+sudo apt-get install -y supervisor

 <h4>Mattermost</h4>

 - Create a database **_mattermost_test_** with user **_mmuser_** and granting all previleges to the user to the database.